George Earl Maney: American Civil War

-Postbellum career
+Postwar career

 After the war, Maney returned to his Tennessee home.
 He became president of the Tennessee and Pacific Railroad in 1868, serving in that executive post for nine years.
 Unlike many of his former Confederate compatriots, he became an active Republican.
 He was elected to the state senate.
 During the carpetbagger era, Maney held considerable influence over the Governor of Tennessee, Dewitt Clinton Senter.
 Maney helped restore the government to former Confederates once their civil rights were restored.

 Maney became active in a number of reconciliation efforts during Reconstruction, working to improve relations between the former enemies.
 In early 1876, he was a candidate for governor, but withdrew his name from the ballot.
 In December of that year, his daughter Frances married a former Union officer in the 15th Massachusetts.

 During the presidential administrations of James A. Garfield, Chester Arthur, and Benjamin Harrison, Maney was appointed as ambassador to various countries in South America.
 He was the U.S. minister to Colombia (1881–1882), and then was the Minister Resident/Consul General to Bolivia from November 4, 1882, until June 1, 1883.
 He returned home and was a delegate to the Republican National Conventions of 1884 and 1888.
 He spent four years (1890–1894) as the U.S. ambassador to Uruguay and Paraguay.

 General George Maney died in Washington, D.C., from a cerebral hemorrhage.
 He is buried in Mount Olivet Cemetery in Nashville, Tennessee.